mpalourdio/xps13/README.md

  - 1.Improve Double Key issue
  - 2.Add Support for Ubuntu PTT feature

->After downloading a BIOS `.exe` file from one of the links above, perform the following steps to install:
+>After downloading a BIOS `.exe` file from one of the links above, you can install the update by copying the `.exe` file to `/boot/efi`.
+Alternatively, you may install the updat via a USB device:
  1. Copy the downloaded file to a USB flash device.
 It does not need to be bootable.
  2. Insert the USB flash device into any USB port.
  3. Power on the system.